singularityhub/github-ci/README.md

         singularity run toasty.sif
 ```

+### 3. Check Triggers

+The workflow files each have a section at the top that indicates when the workflow will
+trigger.
+By default, we will do builds on pull requests, and deploys on pushes to a main
+branch.
+If you want to change this logic, edit the top of the recipe files.

-### 3. Push to a registry
+### 4. Push to a registry

+If you are good with GitHub packages, then you are good to go!
+Otherwise,
-You might be done there.
-But if not, you can install [Singularity Registry Client](http://singularityhub.github.io/sregistry-cli) and push to your cloud storage of choice!
+if you want to push to other kinds of storage, you can install the [Singularity Registry Client](http://singularityhub.github.io/sregistry-cli) and push to your cloud storage of choice!
 You will want to add python and python-dev to the dependency
 install:

 ```yaml